MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 :::image type="content" source="./media/django-postgresql-webapp/run-django-postgresql-app-localhost.png" alt-text="A screenshot of the Django web app with PostgreSQL running locally showing restaurants and restaurant reviews.":::

 > [!TIP]
-> With this Django sample app, you can create users with the `python manage.py createsuperuser` command like you would with a typical Django app.
+> With Django, you can create users with the `python manage.py createsuperuser` command like you would with a typical Django app.
 For more information, see the documentation for [django django-admin and manage.py](https://docs.djangoproject.com/en/1.8/ref/django-admin/).
 Use the superuser account to access the `/admin` portion of the web site.
+For Flask, use an extension such as [Flask-admin](https://github.com/flask-admin/flask-admin) to provide the same functionality.

 ---